hn303/CamLandEc-RM03/supervision1-exercises.md

 Note: You may be prompted a window to conduct CRS transformation, click ok to continue.<br>
 ![](statics/QGIS_import.png)

 3: Check added layer in `Layer Panel`.
 You can turn on and off layer by checking or unchecking it.
-Before you perform any action to a layer, please make sure the target layer is ticked and selected with hightlight.
+Before you perform any action to a layer, please make sure the target layer is checked and selected with hightlight.

 **Attributes table**
 - How to open attribute table?